contensis/docs-management-http/nodes/create-a-node.md

 }
 ```

-#### Slug
+### Slug

-A node must have at least one slug for a lnaguage.
+A node must have at least one slug for a language.
 If you attempt to create a node without a slug you will get the following response:

 ```json
 {